 Treatment and prognosis

-Different types of NSCLC responds differently to biological agents.
+Different types of NSCLC respond differently to biological agents.
 High expression of EGFR in some SCC patients suggests benefit from cetuximab (monoclonal antibody against EGFR).
-However, lung SCC patients receiving bevacizumab (monoclonal antibody against VEGF) have a high incidence of pulmonary haemorrhage, thus it is only used for non-SCC NSCLC 7.
+However, lung SCC patients receiving bevacizumab (monoclonal antibody against VEGF) have a high incidence of pulmonary hemorrhage, thus it is only used for non-SCC NSCLC 7.

-Patients with cavitating squamous lung carcinoma (cSLC) are believed to harbour aggressive, chemoresistant disease with distinct features and fare poorly 11.
+Patients with cavitating squamous lung carcinoma (cSLC) are believed to harbor aggressive, a chemoresistant disease with distinct features and fare poorly 11.

 The differential diagnosis depends on the location and appearance of the mass.